threaming/ENCE464_FitnessMonitorV2/README.md

 ## Coding style

 You will note that there are a variety of coding styles present in this project.
-TivaWare uses CamelCase, FreeRTOS uses a prefixed CamelCase, and I use snake_case.
-I suggest picking whichever you prefer and sticking with it.
-CamelCase would be a good choice here as it is similar to the existing code.
+TivaWare uses camelCase, FreeRTOS uses a prefixed camelCase, and the original code authors use camelCase.
+I suggest picking whichever you prefer and sticking with it. camelCase would be a good choice here as it is similar to the existing code.

 According to
 [FreeRTOS](https://www.freertos.org/FreeRTOS-Coding-Standard-and-Style-Guide.html),